martinseanhunt/mh-codes/src/content/history/adarga-ai/index.md

   - Rapid prototyping of experimental new functionality.
   - Maintaining and developing our React front end application and component library.
-  - Mentorship of junior developer and code reviews.
+  - Mentorship of junior developers and code reviews.
   - Working closely with QA to improve our front end automated testing strategies / standards.
   - "Defining a set of standards and best practices for end to end testing using